jjspeedie/guide.2021.1.00690.S/_build/html/_sources/step0/step0-restoring-pipeline-calibration.md

 pipeline calibration using scriptForPI.py to create .ms files for each execution.

 ## Splitting out the science spectral windows and target source

+Section 5.5: Splitting out the calibrated data at the end of running the scriptForPI.py

 We then split out the science spectral windows, using the code: